Tazovsky/pyci/README.md

 # pyci

-`pyci` is `python` wrapper to easily deploy multiple instance ShinyProxy apps.
+`pyci` is `python` wrapper to easily deploy multiple instances ShinyProxy apps depending on config declared in `json` file.

 ## usage